Environment Greenhouse Gas Neutrality

 hours of training on environmental management and health and safety was provided to employees

-thousand hours of desktop videoconferencing were used, helping to reduce our CO2 emissions
+thousand hours of videoconferencing (desktop-based and in videoconferencing rooms) were used, helping to reduce our CO2 emissions

 Processes and situations that do not change the global balance of greenhouse gases are considered greenhouse gas-neutral or climate-neutral.
 Because carbon dioxide (CO2) is the greenhouse gas most frequently generated by human activity, the term "carbon-neutral" is often used instead of the term "greenhouse gas neutral."
 In order to become greenhouse gas neutral, emissions must either be avoided or balanced through targeted measures.
 CO2 emissions, for example, can be reduced by cutting energy use or boosting energy efficiency.
 Remaining emissions can then be neutralized through offsetting – whereby emissions that cannot be prevented are reduced elsewhere.
 For example, the environmental impact of business-related air travel can be offset through renewable energy resources projects in another location that reduce an equivalent amount of emissions.